JanIIISobieski/GitFundamentals/README.md

 1. GitHub account created
 2. Git installed
-3. SSH set up on desktop successfully.
+3. SSH set up on desktop and laptop successfully.
 4. Python in 'conda' environment installed on laptop.
 Python was installed on desktop
 5. PyCharm and Spyder will be the python compilers of choice
 6. Used [git essentials] course on Lynda for python